-If you can’t manage to put aside that much, there are still ways to safely quit a job, but you’ll have to be more careful, and your options will be more limited.
+If you can’t manage to put aside that much, there are still ways to safely quit a job, but you’ll have to be more careful — and your options will be more limited.

 2. Develop Other Income Sources

 If you have more than one stream of income, quitting a job is easier to handle.
-You don’t need to diversify as much as my wife and I — we made money 25 different ways last year — but if you have a side hustle or two and some investment income, you’ll be in a strong position to make job decisions without worrying too much about paying the bills.
+You don’t need to diversify as much as my wife and I have — we made money 25 different ways one year — but if you have a side hustle or two and some investment income, you’ll be in a strong position to make job decisions without worrying too much about paying the bills.

 3. Maintain a Current Resume